SoSly/EcoTale/docs/mobs/bats/Colony Health Architecture.md

 ## Open Questions

-1. **Roost frequency vs. colony size** — Should worldgen place fewer large-capacity roosts or more small-capacity roosts?
-This affects performance control, visual clarity, and gameplay feel.
-Also determines whether colony spacing rules are needed — frequent small roosts naturally avoid overlap; infrequent large roosts may need enforced minimum distance.
-Needs POC investigation.

-2. **Stress exposure interface** — What does Colony Health expose to downstream systems—the raw stress value, the discrete state, or both?
+1. **Stress exposure interface** — What does Colony Health expose to downstream systems—the raw stress value, the discrete state, or both?
 This affects whether consumers (Guano, Pollination, Bat AI) can implement continuous scaling or only threshold-triggered behavior.

+2. **Ceiling mining behavior** — When the ceiling block at a roost position is mined, how does the colony respond?
+Relocate to nearby ceiling?
+Degrade colony health?
+The roost entry persists in the capability regardless, but the colony behavior needs definition.